 We can spot a defeated person a mile off.
 They are hunched, placid, and trying to fake a smile.
 In short, their energy and life force are gone.
 They have lost interest in life.
 Maybe you’ve been there—sick and tired of the mundane of life, bored of the repetition, and uninspired by the journey and daily routine.

-In this article, I’ll take a look at some of the contributing factors that can lead you to this destitute and barren place and identify specifically what you do about it to find your way back to a world of inspiration and uplifted self.
+In this article, I’ll discuss some contributing factors that can lead you to this destitute and barren place and identify specifically what you do about it to find your way back to a world of inspiration and uplifted self.

-The real reason you experience a loss of interest is that you aren’t connected to that fire inside, that thing that lights you up—your purpose.
+The real reason you experience a loss of interest in everything is that you aren’t connected to that fire inside, that thing that lights you up—your purpose.

 Whether you’ve lost it due to circumstances out of your control, a marathon of high stakes pressure and pain, or you’re frustrated with the demands of life, you’ve let it go and accepted a state lower than your normal as your normal.

 Perhaps you are wondering how this could have happened.
 Where did it start?

 The Reality Behind Why You Have Lost Interest in Everything